 Determine The Following Indefinite Integral.
 Check Your Work By Differentiation.

 Finding indefinite integrals is a fundamental skill in calculus.
-The process, often called antidifferentiation, involves determining a function whose derivative is equal to the given integrand.
+On top of that, the process, often called antidifferentiation, involves determining a function whose derivative is equal to the given integrand.
 Once you’ve found a potential solution, it’s crucial to verify your work through differentiation, ensuring the derivative of your result matches the original integrand.
-This article provides a comprehensive guide on how to determine indefinite integrals and check your solutions, complete with examples and explanations.
+This article provides a thorough look on how to determine indefinite integrals and check your solutions, complete with examples and explanations.

 Understanding Indefinite Integrals

 An indefinite integral represents the family of all functions that have the same derivative.
-It is denoted by the integral symbol ∫, followed by the integrand (the function to be integrated) and the differential dx.
-The result of an indefinite integral is a function, F(x), plus a constant of integration, C. This constant is essential because the derivative of a constant is always zero, meaning there are infinitely many functions that could have the same derivative.
+So the result of an indefinite integral is a function, F(x), plus a constant of integration, C. It is denoted by the integral symbol ∫, followed by the integrand (the function to be integrated) and the differential dx.
+This constant is essential because the derivative of a constant is always zero, meaning there are infinitely many functions that could have the same derivative.

 Mathematically, we can express this as: